kasem-sm/SlimeKT/README.md

 ## Contact 🤙

-My DMs on [Twitter](https://twitter.com/KasemSM_) are always open.
+Direct Messages on [My Twitter](https://twitter.com/KasemSM_) are always open.
 If you have any questions related to SlimeKT or Android development, ping me anytime!

 ## Credits 💎